 - Determine what works best and why

-MEL is providing scientific guidance to domestic and international governments, as well as industry.
-Some examples of recent success and ongoing projects:
+We provide scientific guidance to domestic and international governments, as well as industry.
+Click here for examples of recent success and ongoing projects.

 Read More About the Lab

 In Penn Today, Message Effects Lab Director Jessica Fishman, as well as one of her collaborators, Annenberg professor Andy Tan, discuss their vision for the lab and some of the projects they are working on.